tensorflow/tensorflow/g3doc/GenericDAGRewriter.md

-patterns that are defined over time, and we believe that these sorts of patterns will have a very large number of legality/validity constraints - many of which are difficult to reason about in a consistent way, may be target specific, and whose implementation may be particularly bugpone.
+patterns that are defined over time, and we believe that these sorts of patterns will have a very large number of legality/validity constraints - many of which are difficult to reason about in a consistent way, may be target specific, and whose implementation may be particularly bug-prone.
 As such, we aim to design the API around pattern definition to be simple, resilient to programmer errors, and allow separation of concerns between the legality of the nodes generated from the idea of the pattern being defined.